EthiopionZA/norsegodsza/docs/roles-and-responsibilities.md

 - Does not contain any of the leadership responsibilities.
 - Has greater opinion of events, and general activities.
 - Has general experience.
-- Is usually TH8 to TH9
+- Is usually TH9+.

 ### Member

 - New recruit of the clan.
 - Has the least experience.
-- Is usually TH1 to TH7
+- Is usually TH1 to TH7.

 ## Discord